aridoza/foundational-java/java-basics/debugging-lesson/README.md

 	at com.intellij.rt.execution.application.AppMain.main(AppMain.java:144)
 ```

-While this might seem intimidating at first, you really only need to focus on a few key parts.
+While this might seem intimidating, you only need to focus on a few key parts.
 First is the top line, which tells you what the error actually was.
-In this case, we had a null pointer exception, meaning we tried to call a method on a variable that was null.
+In this case, we had a `NullPointerException`, meaning we tried to call a method on a variable that was null.

-Next, concentrate on the lines with your file name(s) in it (`Main.java` in this case).
-This is called the stack trace because it shows the path of execution for your program.
+Next, concentrate on the lines with your file name (`Main.java` in this case) in it.
+This is called the stack trace; it shows the path of execution for your program.
 Because the errors in the code are in the files we wrote, those are the lines we focus on.
 The higher up in the stack trace, the more recent the execution.

 The number after the colon next to the file name is the line number where the error occurred.
 In our example, the error was in `Main.java` on line 11.